learn-co-curriculum/js-async-fetch-readme/README.md

 This opens up a lot of possibilities!

-* It saves on bandwidth.
-We're not loading the entire page over any over, only what we need
 * It allows us to pull in dynamic content.
 The same HTML page could be used for every recipe on a cooking website, only the text content changes.
 * It allows us to get data from multiple sources.
 We could make a website that